DavyDaSilva/analysis-deliveries-products-amazon/README.md

 The objective of this project is to transform raw delivery data into actionable insights, using descriptive analyses and simple visualizations that can be understood by areas such as Operations, Logistics, and Management.

-📌1 (Here a image about delivery ontime and Delay)
+📌1 (Here an image about delivery ontime and Delay)
 <p align="center">
   <img src="img/entrega_porStatus.png" width="80%" />
 </p>